GitbookIO/gitbook/docs/plugins/blocks.md

 {% endtag1 %}
 ```

-And arguments are easily accessible in the `process` method:
+And can be easily accessed in the `process` method:

 ```js
 module.exports = {